szaghi/FiNeR/README.md

 [![Status](https://img.shields.io/badge/status-stable-brightgreen.svg)]()

-### FiNeR, Fortran INI ParseR and generator for FoRtran poor men
+### FiNeR, Fortran INI ParseR and generator for FoRtraners

 + FiNeR is a pure Fortran (KISS) library for IO of INI (config) files for modern (2003+) Fortran projects;
 + FiNeR is Fortran 2003+ standard compliant;
+- FiNeR is OOP designed;
+- FiNeR is TDD designed;
 + FiNeR is a Free, Open Source Project.

 #### Issues